 You can help.
-Call the hotline when you see a homeless person who may be impacted by extreme temperatures.
+Call the Shelter Hotline when you see a person who is homeless who may be impacted by extreme temperatures.

 Families seeking emergency shelter should go to the Virginia Williams Family Resource Center at 920 Rhode Island Avenue, NE.
 The shelter operates between the hours of 8 am and 3:30 pm, Monday through Friday (except for holidays and days on which the District government is closed).
 After 3:30 pm and on weekends, during extrene temperature alerts, families should call the Shelter Hotline for transportation to the DC General family shelter or other available family shelter.

-Some of the severe weather shelters operate from 7 pm to 7 am during extrene temperature alerts only.
+Some of the severe weather shelters operate from 7 pm to 7 am during extreme temperature alerts only.